catseye/Castile/doc/Design.md

 that, I added a Ruby backend (why not, eh?), and over the next few days, the stackmac backend and emulator.

-This document contains what is as close as there is to a specification of the language, in the form of a Falderal test suite.
-The interpreter and all compilers pass all the tests, but there are known shortcomings in at least the compilers (no name mangling, etc.)

-The `eg` directory contains a few example Castile programs, including a string tokenizer.

 One area where the Castile implementation is not entirely unremarkable is that the typechecker is not required to be run.
 Unchecked Castile is technically a different language from Castile; there are Castile programs